trinsic-id/v2-sdk/docs/go/index.md

 # The Trinsic Go SDK

 The Trinsic Go SDK makes it easy to interact with the Trinsic API from any Go application.
-The most recent version of the library can be found on ____.
+The most recent version of the library can be found on Github.
 You can find the SDKs source on [Github](https://github.com/trinsic-id/sdk/tree/main/go).

 ## Installation and Configuration

-> If you're installing go on M1, the [Standard Go.dev Install Page](https://go.dev/doc/install) actually defaults to still showing you an amd64 install pkg even if you're on an M1.
+> If you're installing go on M1, the [Standard Go.dev Install Page](https://go.dev/doc/install) actually defaults to still showing you an `amd64` install pkg even if you're on an M1.

 You have to go to the [other downloads](https://go.dev/dl/) page to get the `arm64` version for sure.

 !!! info "Notes: Installing the SDK for Go"

-    - Windows installation is possible, but requires jumping through a few hoops.
-More details to come later.
+    - You need to have [CGO configured](https://pkg.go.dev/cmd/cgo) for the okapi native binary link.

-    - Make sure you have the okapi native binaries installed on your machine.
+1. Make sure you have the okapi native binaries installed on your machine.
 Default installation instructions are in the [trinsic-id/okapi](https://github.com/trinsic-id/okapi/) GitHub repository.
-    - You need to have [CGO configured](https://pkg.go.dev/cmd/cgo) for the okapi native binary link.

-1. Run the following command:
+2. Run the following command to install the go SDK package
 ```bash
 go install github.com/trinsic-id/sdk/go@latest
 ```